 BOARD OF DIRECTORS

 The son of the founders of Community Bible Study, Bill knows from personal experience that people grow in spiritual depth and Biblical knowledge when they use carefully constructed Bible studies illuminated with well researched commentary background.
 Bill saw Community Bible Study develop from his parents’ living room to an international ministry serving many thousands of people.
 Having written commentaries for Community Bible Study, he began writing material for the churches he pastored so he could connect Sunday sermons to weekly devotional reading, and small group Bible studies.
 He tested and improved materials in congregations over a period of 15 years, and through his Doctor of Ministry studies at Fuller Theological Seminary, he researched the most effective ways to build the BNEXT ministry.
 He also holds a Master of Divinity degree from Princeton Seminary and a Bachelor of Biology from Westmont College.
 Bill has written a variety of articles, publications, and books.
-Bill serves as executive director and president of the board for Scripture Awakening, and is senior pastor of Hendersonville Presbyterian Church in Hendersonville, NC.
+Bill serves as executive director and president of the board for Scripture Awakening.

-Director, European Mobilization; Rector, Al Andalus Theological Seminary, Sevilla, Spain; Research Associate, Oxford Centre for Mission Studies, U.K. Called to serve the training needs of believers in Sevilla in 1998, Chris along with long-time Spanish believer friends established the ABRE Foundation and the Al Andalus Theological Seminary.
-Chris will soon publish a time travel historical fiction trilogy written on location in the old Monastery as well as a mission strategy book on 15 years of ministry in Sevilla.
-Chris holds a DMin in missions/intercultural studies from Gordon-Conwell Seminary and enjoys all kinds of fishing, traveling, hiking, birdwatching, snorkeling and reading.
-North Carolina natives Chris and wife Beth have four children and three granddaughters who live in the US and Spain.
+General Director, Liebenzell Mission of USA; Rector, Sevilla Theological Seminary, Sevilla, Spain; Research Associate, Oxford Centre for Mission Studies, U.K. Called to serve the training needs of believers in Sevilla in 1998, Chris along with long-time Spanish believer friends established the ABRE Foundation and the Sevilla Theological Seminary.
+Chris holds a D.Min. in missions/intercultural studies from Gordon-Conwell Seminary and a graduate degree in cross-cultural communication from Wheaton College.
+Chris and wife Beth have four children and nine grandchildren who live in the US and Spain.

 Bob accepted Jesus Christ in 1972, while living in Washington, DC.
 Bob has experienced a closeness to God through financial and health challenges, and uncertainties of the future that have all strengthened his faith in the Lord.
 Having been a member of several churches in seven states, Bob has found that people are thirsting for God’s Word, but believes many churches do not encourage their members to study the Word and get to know God personally.
 Starting his career as a federal anti-trust lawyer, Bob served as executive vice president of a major national energy association, then founded a startup energy company.
 Later Bob directed national government affairs’ activities as vice-president of a major international environmental corporation.
 Bob formerly served as an elder at Peace Memorial Presbyterian Church in Clearwater, FL, as finance chair of Union United Methodist Church in Washington, DC, and former board member of the YMCA in Hendersonville, NC.